 You may also try a pale pink Kanjivaram saree with an elaborate zari border to win over guests at the wedding with your refined taste.
 If you are in the mood for something more striking, opt for neon shades of pink, green and orange.

 Fun with fabrics

-Modern day weddings are not restrictive in terms of fabrics.
+Modern-day weddings are not restrictive in terms of fabrics.
 These days, brides are going beyond traditional silks and experimenting with fabrics and fabric blends.
-We suggest you take your pick from Kanjivaram, Uppada, Paithani, Patola, Benarasi or Dhaka silk for traditional dos and look at fabrics like organza, velvet and chiffon for occasions like mehendi and sangeet.
+We suggest you take your pick from Kanjivaram, Uppada, Paithani, Patola, Banarasi or Dhaka silk for traditional dos and look at fabrics like organza, velvet and chiffon for occasions like mehendi and sangeet.